nate-browne/innermachinations/_posts/2019-07-20-Music-Decomp-Simplicity.md

 This is part 1 of a 7 part series in which I'll be introducing one of my favorite things to do: musical analysis.
 <br><br>
 For those of you who don't know me well, you may think that this seems a bit out of nowhere.
 Music has always been one of my first interests (I started playing piano at the age of 3) and for a (very, very brief) while was a thing I was considering pursuing professionally.
 It's a hobby for me now, but one that I still enjoy quite a bit.
 Throughout this series, I'm gonna try to shed some light as to what I hear when I listen to music, as well as how I go about breaking it down to appreciate it even more.
+These posts will be fairly dense music theory wise, so if you're unfamiliar with music theory these may be difficult to read.
+That said, I hope you stick with me through them cause there's a lot of great music to unpack :)
 <br><br>
 Now, you're probably looking at the subtitle and thinking something along the lines of *hold on a sec, what **exactly** does "simplicity breeds filth" mean?* Well, here's the main point:
 <br><br>
-### *Sometimes, the simple things are what have the largest effects*
+### *Sometimes, the simple things are what have the largest, funkiest effects*
 <br>
 Let's first start with an example of what I **don't** mean. *As a disclaimer, I do actually enjoy this band's music, but I'm using them to illustrate a point.* [AJR](https://en.wikipedia.org/wiki/AJR_(band)), a NYC based modern alternative/indie band, is pretty renown for their large-scale, highly produced, self-described ["wall of sound"](https://invidio.us/bt4_CU1xMwk) style.
 But, catchy as songs like [Karma](https://invidio.us/watch?v=Vy1JwiXHwI4) or [Three-Thirty](https://invidio.us/watch?v=6gY0k0alnZ0) are, one thing that many a old head musician will point out is that "it's too processed".
 <br><br>